bkryza/clang-uml/README.md

   * [CLI11](https://github.com/CLIUtils/CLI11) - command line parser for C++
   * [inja](https://github.com/pantor/inja) - a template engine for modern C++

+## Contributing

+If you would like to contribute to the project, please checkout [contributing guidelines](./CONTRIBUTING.md).

 ## LICENSE

     Copyright 2021-present Bartek Kryza <bkryza@gmail.com>